RGBCube/site/site/blog/nix-iceberg.md

 Normally, Functions in Nix cannot be compared.
 Comparing two functions will _always_ return false, at least when done directly.

-But if two attribute sets that are compared have the same address, Nix ignores this and does a pointer comparision, totally ignoring all members.
+But if two attribute sets that are compared have the same memory location, Nix ignores this and does a pointer comparision, totally ignoring all members.
 This is a hack.

 [Link to code that does this.](https://github.com/NixOS/nix/blob/aa165301d1ae3b306319a6a834dc1d4e340a7112/src/libexpr/eval.cc#L2525-L2528)
 Here's the snippet: